lowRISC/opentitan/doc/project/checklist.md

 All features specified have been completed.

-### AREA_SANITY_CHECK
+### AREA_CHECK

-Area sanity check completed either on FPGA or on Design Compiler.
+Area check completed either on FPGA or on Design Compiler.

 ### PORT_FROZEN